 Unfortunately, Cascadia is also home to an aggressive logging industry that often disregards the incredible capacity of our forests.
 Aggressive timber management and clearcut-plantation logging practices not only undercut the ability for Cascadia’s forests to store carbon, but also contribute hugely to greenhouse gas emissions.
 Indeed, the timber industry is Oregon’s biggest climate polluter.
 Defending Cascadia’s forests, such as the remarkable Elliott State Forest, is essential work toward combatting climate change and supporting natural processes of bringing atmospheric carbon levels back to stable quantities.

-Click on the links below to learn more about our current programs.
+Click here to learn more about our work defending Cascadia’s forests.

 It is not an overstatement to say that if we are successful in all that we do here at Cascadia Wildlands and we fail to stem human-caused climate change in a material way that we will lose much that we have gained and possibly more.